Deb recently marked thirty years as a respite provider with Family Resource Network (FRN).

 Stories like this reflect something many families discover over time.
 Respite care is not only about giving caregivers time to rest.
 It is about having reliable support that helps families feel reassured while their loved one continues receiving compassionate, high-quality care.

-Family Resource Network’s Respite Supports Program provides one-to-one assistance designed to offer temporary relief for family caregivers of individuals with intellectual and developmental disabilities throughout New Jersey.
+Family Resource Network's Respite Supports Program provides one-to-one support that offers temporary relief for family caregivers of individuals with intellectual and developmental disabilities throughout New Jersey.
 While caregivers take time to rest and recharge, participants receive individualized support that promotes safety, engagement, skill building, and community inclusion.

 Program Details

-The Respite Supports Program offers short-term, one-to-one care in the participant’s home, a Department of Human Services-licensed group home, or another approved community setting.
+The Respite Supports Program offers short-term, one-to-one care in the participant’s home, or in an approved community setting.
 Services are scheduled flexibly to accommodate each family’s needs, with support that prioritizes continuity of care and peace of mind for caregivers.

 Care is provided by experienced Direct Support Professionals trained by Family Resource Network to support individuals with intellectual and developmental disabilities.
 Direct Support Professionals are matched based on the participant’s individual needs and goals to support personalized, consistent care.